sakra/FindMathematica/MANUAL.md

       [ SOURCES src1 [ src2... ] ])

 This function adds a target that executes Wolfram Language code at build time.
-The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as path to a Wolfram Language script file.
+The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as a path to a Wolfram Language script file.
 Multiple in-line statements are wrapped inside a Wolfram Language `CompoundExpression`.

 The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable architecture used.